First Encounter Scholarship for Mesoamerican Fieldwork

 This scholarship is established to fund travel to Mesoamerica to conduct preliminary work that may allow students to carry out individual research in the area.
 Appropriate activities include first visits to research sites, language and/or paleography training, or other preliminary activities that may be essential to the successful completion of individual fieldwork or related research.

-All graduate students formally enrolled in a degree program in the Department of Anthropology with research interests in Mesoamerican Studies, in all subdisciplines, are eligible for this award.
+All graduate students formally enrolled in a degree program in the departments of Anthropology, History, or Sociology with research interests in Mesoamerican Studies are eligible for this award.

 Three copies of the proposal should be submitted.
 Proposals should consist of the following:

-3. Schedule and Budget: In one page, provide a proposed schedule of activities and a budget of expenses.
-Include actual or potential sources of funding beyond this award.
+- Schedule and Budget: In one page, provide a proposed schedule of activities, a budget of expenses, and a statement of actual and potential additional sources of funding for the research.

 - Curriculum Vitae: Attach a current curriculum vitae.

 Criteria for selection include the scholarly value of the research project, the level of professionalism demonstrated, and the relationship of the project to the student's degree program.